 Experience Downtown Newark & the Prudential Center

 Catch a show from artists like Chance the Rapper or see a New Jersey Devils game at the Prudential Center.
 Grab a drink at Edison Alehouse or Redd's Biergarten.
-Get great barbeque from Dinosaur BBQ and lounge at Mulberry Commons.
-You can even grab a Reuben from vintage Newark staple Hobby's Delicatessen, and hotly debate whether it's better than New York's famous Katz's Delicatessen.
+Lounge at Mulberry Commons.
+You can even grab a Reuben from vintage Newark staple Hobby's Delicatessen and hotly debate whether it's better than New York's famous Katz's Delicatessen.
 Spoiler alert: it is.

 Take in the Arts at NJPAC & Newark Museum